amaydixit11/digital-credential-plugins/mock-certify-plugin/README.md

 1. MockVCIssuancePlugin - A Mock-IDA plugin exposes a mock VC(unverifiable) based on the MOCK-IDA Stack, it's implemented to be closer to the MOSIP-IDA stack and is mostly for development & testing purposes.
 It returns a VC in a JSON-LD format.
 2. MockCSVDataProviderPlugin - A CSV plugin which exposes data based on some valid claims, it is a small plugin which enables teams to get a headstart for generating VC credentials of any type.
 It returns the user data, which can be used by the Issuer to generate a VC.
 3. MDocMockVCIssuancePlugin - A Mock-Driving license plugin which returns a Mock "Mobile Driving License"(mDL) with some hardcoded data, it returns the VC in an [mDoc format](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-iso-mdl).
+4. MockMDocDataProviderPlugin - A mock data provider plugin that returns claim data formatted for mDL issuance.
+It injects metadata such as `_issuedAt`, `_validUntil`, `_issuer`, and `_docType`.
+Works in tandem with `MDocMockVCIssuancePlugin`.

 ## Configuration Options